webcompat/webcompat.com/CONTRIBUTING.md

 npm run fix
 ```

 By default, a build will *not* optimize images (which is done before deploys).
-If you'd like to optimize images, you can run `grunt imagemin`.
+If you'd like to optimize images, you can run `npm run imagemin`.

 ## Running Tests